 Who we are!

-Some of the things we helped to accomplish (or kill) in the 2015 legislative session:
+Here are some things we helped enact (or kill) in the 2015 legislative session:

 - Top tax rates.
 Hawaii has the second highest individual income tax rate in the nation, 11%, but the top rate is scheduled to sunset at the end of 2015.
 As bills to give the top rates additional life moved through the session, we reminded lawmakers that their counterparts in 2009 promised the public that the increases would be temporary.
 At the end, no bill to extend the rates survived, and the top rates of 9%, 10%, and 11% will sunset on schedule.

 - Rail tax extension.
 City officials came to the session wanting the tax to be extended forever and to serve as an operating subsidy as they believed a large portion of the tax is paid by tourists.
 We testified that the tax historically was intended to pay for capital costs and never was intended for operations.
 Ultimately, a five-year extension was enacted to help the City finish the job it started.
 The bill was signed into law on July 15 and became Act 240 of 2015.